Making It Personal

 Safety transparency is naturally a core issue in any aviation SMS.
 Organizations are constantly assessing the following question as new issues come up – how transparent should we be?

 When management maintains a high degree of openness about safety issues – even if they are only managerial issues, it sets the tone that the organization is committed at the highest levels to the SMS.

 Organizations that aren’t transparent will make employees question whether they should report sensitive safety issues or simply “cover it up,” as in line with an organization’s standard.

-As we well know, aviation SMS are rigidly top-down in structure.
+As we will know, aviation SMS are rigidly top-down in structure.
 If management is not on board with supporting and actively participating in an SMS, it will be extremely difficult, if not impossible, for that SMS to succeed.
 As you probably know from experience, employees’ involvement with the aviation SMS will usually mirror that of management.

 Where things also get sticky in an SMS is the division between management and employees.
-It’s a natural barrier, and if management is not careful to try and close the relationship gap between themselves and employees then there is room for discontent.
+It’s a natural barrier, and if management is not careful to try and close the relationship gap between themselves and employees, then there is room for discontent.

 Discontented workplaces cannot have effective safety reporting cultures.
-Safety is not simply a function of actions, but a mindset which is intimately tied with satisfaction.
+Safety is not simply a function of actions, but a mindset that is intimately tied with satisfaction.
 Management that sets a tone of safety transparency will break down barriers and set a healthy – and consequently happier – environment.

 I and others reading previous articles have taken the effort to point out that this is perhaps the most important aspect of creating a robust safety reporting culture.
 When employees feel involved with an aviation SMS, they: